Different Types of Forests in India

 - Valki Machan Forest

-- Bharatpur Bird Sanctuary (also known as Keoladeo National Park) Rajasthan
+- Bharatpur Bird Sanctuary (also known as Keoladeo National Park), Rajasthan

 - Chilka Lake Bird Sanctuary, Puri (Odisha)